RobotLocomotion/drake/doc/_pages/buildcop.md

 revert the commits and verify that the continuous builds triggered by that merge pass.

+In the case of failures in a ``dev`` directory, the build cop should disable the failing test instead of reverting the entire commit.

 Use the [DrakeDevelopers Slack channel #buildcop](https://drakedevelopers.slack.com/messages/buildcop/details/) to discuss build issues with your partner build cop and other Drake contributors.